Proving the 6d a-theorem with the double affine Grassmannian: Introduction and summary of results

-In finite type, the strata in the affine Grassmannian are parameterized by the so-called dominant coweights (as we explain below in section \ref{affinegrass}).
+In finite type, the strata in the affine Grassmannian are parameterized by the combinatorial data of {\it dominant coweights}.
+(This is recapped below in section \ref{affinegrass}.)
 The closure ordering on strata corresponds to the dominance ordering on coweights; the ``minimal degenerations'' (adjacent pairs) are classified by an algorithm due to Stembridge \cite{STEMBRIDGE1998340}.
 Slices in the affine Grassmannian are known \cite{Braverman:2016pwk} to be isomorphic to Coulomb branches $\mathcal{M}_\text{C}$ of 3d $\mathcal{N}=4$ theories (in the sense of \cite{Nakajima:2015txa,Nakajima:2015gxa}).
 The latter can also be realized in string theory via Hanany--Witten brane setups (and the brane moves one can do within them).
 See e.g. \cite{Bullimore:2015lsa,Bullimore:2016nji,Bullimore:2016hdc,Bourget:2021siw} for many examples in type ABCD.
-It has moreover been recently established that Coulomb branches are symplectic singularities.\footnote{Symplectic singularities have been introduced in \cite{Beauville_2000} as an analog to rational Gorenstein singularities in Calabi--Yau varieties in the eight-supercharge setting, i.e. what physicists would call hyperkähler cones \cite{Bagger:1983tt}.}
+It has been recently established that these Coulomb branches have symplectic singularities \cite{Weekes,Bellamy}.\footnote{Symplectic singularities have been introduced in \cite{Beauville_2000} as an analog to rational Gorenstein singularities in Calabi--Yau varieties in the eight-supercharge setting, i.e. what physicists would call hyperkähler cones \cite{Bagger:1983tt}.}